dinesh36/learn-react/README.md

 ## [Functions](https://codesandbox.io/s/hopeful-moore-blupc)
 ### Exercises for functions
+* Create the function named studentMarkTotal, This function will have the varialbe called marks, and also have the function total, this function will total the marks of the students.
 * try using special variable args with function.
-* Create the function named studentMarkTotal, This function will have the varialbe called marks, and also have the function total, this function will total the marks of the students.
-* Create function class with prototype

 ## [Loops](https://codesandbox.io/s/vigilant-dust-x3wyj)
 ### Exercises for Loops